HectorENevarez/AIClubWorkshopsFall20/README.md

 - **Loops:** For loops and while loops, loop use case, looping through data structures
 ### Activity
 - For this weeks activity we will be doing coding questions that apply our basic knowledge of the fundamentals we learned in workshop 1
-- [Sign up Here](https://www.hackerrank.com/sdsu-ai-club-a1) in order to get started with the workshop
+- [Sign up Here](https://www.hackerrank.com/sdsu-ai-club-a1) in order to get started with the activity
 - [Hints](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/workshop1-Python_One/hints.ipynb): These hints will be useful to you solving the coding problems
 # Workshop 2
 In this workshop we will be going over more advanced python concepts